ml6team/fondant/README.md

 ## 🪄 Example pipelines

 Curious to see what Fondant can do?
 Have a look at our example pipelines:

+### Filtering creative commons image dataset

+We have published an image dataset containing 25 million images.
+As a result, we have provided a [sample pipeline](examples/pipelines/filter-cc-25m) that demonstrates the download and filtering of these images.
+In the pipeline folder, you will find detailed instructions on how to execute the pipeline and explore the images.

 ### Fine-tuning ControlNet